SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

   two instances are considered “equal” or “equivalent” in value, for some appropriate meaning of “equal”, as defined by the type's designer.

-When you define your own custom classes and structures, it is your responsibility to decide what qualifies as two instances being “equal”.
+When you define your own custom structures and classes, it is your responsibility to decide what qualifies as two instances being “equal”.
 The process of defining your own implementations of the “equal to” and “not equal to” operators is described in :ref:`AdvancedOperators_EquivalenceOperators`.